Financing Your Business With A Microloan

 4. Find the Next Step – It’s impossible to work on a project.
 All you can do is focus on the next immediate step.
 Fighting an amorphous blob of work will only cause procrastination.
 Chunk it up so that it becomes manageable.

 Crain’s 12th Annual Small Business Awards at a special networking breakfast next Thursday at Millennium Broadway Hotel 145 W. 44th St. (Between Broadway & 6th Ave.).
-Tickets are $65 before September 13.
+Tickets are $65 if you register before September 13.
 You can register here.

 Coobric: A Place For Co-Working